jaffarkeikei/HackBio/docs/index.md

 ### For Technical Users
 1. Review the [Technical Architecture](architecture/technical_architecture.md)
-2. Explore the source code in `src/`
+2. Explore the machine learning components
-3. Check out the Jupyter notebooks
+3. Check out the Jupyter notebooks in the repository

 ### For Biologists
 1. Read the [Project Overview](project_overview.md)
 2. Focus on the cell types and drug responses
 3. Review the visualization examples
+4. Explore drug structure analysis

+### For Data Scientists (New)
+1. Review the predictive models in the repository
+2. Understand the feature selection approaches
+3. Explore the molecular analysis capabilities
+4. Try building your own models using our data

 ## Contributing